Will talent become an individual or enterprise asset in the next normal? One thing is certain: continuous learning can no longer be a hobby.

 Who is responsible for skill acquisition?

-Opinions have always been split about who is ultimately responsible for individual skill development.
+Opinions have always been split about who is ultimately responsible for individual and continuous skill development.
 Generally it seems to be based on cultural perspectives.
 Is it the individual who invests (a strong US approach I have observed) or the employer and/or government found in other geographies?
 The jury is out.
 But it could be the decision will be taken out of our hands in the next normal.

 The process of skill acquisition

 The process of skill acquisition starts in our schools and universities.
 Any comments I might have on the education process itself would be about as convincing as Donald Trump sponsoring a #MeToo rally.
 So I won’t.
 I will just say that even before COVID19 we needed to refocus some complex questions around how effective our current educational curricula are to meet workplace needs.
 Is it even their role?